-Please allow 21 days from the date we receive your application for your sack or bin to be delivered.
+Please allow 21 days from the date we receive your application for your bin to be delivered.

 If you need to set up a healthcare waste collection you must ask your doctor, district nurse, hospital or Primary Care Trust GP to make the request for you.
 They should have access to the Healthcare Waste Collection Referral Form which must be filled out and returned to us.

 To arrange a collection or further information please call 0300 300 0013.

 We split infectious healthcare waste into these categories: